141 Atkins Street, Middletown, CT 06457 • Phone: 860-346-1270 • Fax: 203-237-9596

 5. Sodium content shall be less than 300 parts per million (ppm).

 You can check pellet fuel quality by inspecting the bag for excessive dirt and dust.
 (Dirt can form clinkers in the stove.)
-There should be less than one half of a cup of dust at the bottom of a 40 pound (18 kg) bag.
+Less than half a cup of dust should be at the bottom of a 40-pound (18 kg) bag.

 Q: How are wood pellets used?

 A: Wood pellets are burned for heat.
 The stoves to burn pellets can range from large commercial boilers to small residential heaters.
-Many pellet-burning stoves have hoppers (storage bins) and thermostat-controlled augers that push pellets into the fire automatically.
+Many pellet-burning stoves have hoppers (storage bins) and thermostat-controlled augers that automatically push pellets into the fire.
 These stoves have to be loaded less frequently than traditional firewood-burning appliances.
 Once the pellets are burned, the remaining ash must be removed from the stoves, generally once a week.
-The amount of ash is lower than that of traditional firewood that has bark.
+The amount of ash is lower than that of traditional firewood with bark.
 Well-formed pellets will create very little dust or debris.
 All these factors make burning wood pellets a clean and convenient way to heat.

 Q: What are wood pellets made from?

 A: Wood Pellets are made from compacted sawdust, wood chips, bark, agricultural crop waste, waste paper, and other organic materials.
-Some pellet fuel appliances can burn a wide variety of biomass fuels, including nutshells, corn kernels, small wood chips, barley, beet pulp, sunflowers, dried cherry pits, and soybeans.
+Some pellet fuel appliances can burn various biomass fuels, including nutshells, corn kernels, small wood chips, barley, beet pulp, sunflowers, dried cherry pits, and soybeans.

 Q: How many tons of wood pellets will I need to heat my house this season?

-A: Pellets are normally sold in 40 pound (18 kg) bags.
-You can estimate how much fuel you will need for a heating season by noting that one ton of pellets is equivalent to approximately 1.5 cords of firewood.
-Many homeowners who use a pellet stove as a main source of heat use two to three tons of pellet fuel per year.
-Pellet fuel appliances are often less expensive to operate than electric resistance heating and propane-fueled appliances.
+A: Pellets are usually sold in 40-pound (18 kg) bags.
+You can estimate how much fuel you will need for a heating season by noting that one ton of pellets equals approximately 1.5 cords of firewood.
+Many homeowners using a pellet stove as a primary heat source use two to three tons of fuel per year.
+Pellet fuel appliances are often less expensive than electric resistance heating and propane-fueled appliances.

 Q: Where will I store my wood pellets?

-A: The amount of storage space required will be dependent on the amount of wood pellets needed.
+A: The amount of storage space required will depend on the wood pellets needed.
 Wood pellets can be conveniently stored for up to one year.

 Q: How can I calculate my potential cost savings?

-A: To calculate your total fuel savings use the below Fuel Equivalencies chart and example calculations.
+A: To calculate your total fuel savings, use the Fuel Equivalencies chart and example calculations below.

 Fuel Equivalencies Chart